usnistgov/SpectrumBrowser/README.md

 There are several limitations at present.
 Here are a few :

 This project (including this page) is in an early state of development.

+BUGS are not an optional feature.
+They come bundled with the software at no extra cost.

+Testing testing and more testing is needed.
+Please report bugs and suggestions.

-Currently, I am only generating client side JavaScript for Firefox and Chrome (in order to save development time).
+Under development, I am only generating client side JavaScript optimized for Firefox and Chrome (in order to save development time).
 The final version will remove this restriction and generate code for Firefox, Chrome, Opera and IE-9.
+Modify src/gov/nist/spectrumbrowser/SpectrumBrowser.gwt.xml to remove this limitation before compiling.

-There is no https support for the development web server.
-We will add https support using an apache httpd front end.
+There is no https support for the development web server (bundled with flask).
+For HTTPS support, you need to run the production Apache httpd web server.
+See configuration instructions in the httpd directory.

 <h2>Copyrights and disclaimers </h2>
 Python and scipy copyrights and acknowledgements will go here.